mbyr/mbyr.github.io/_pages/about.md

 # Research

-My research interests evolve over time but are always related to neural networks, biomedical image analysis (radiology and neuroscience) and image processing.
-I work on a variety of topics, including:
+My research centers on neural networks, biomedical image analysis (radiology and neuroscience), and image processing.
+Over time, my interests have evolved to cover a wide range of topics, including:

 * biomedical image classification, segmentation and registration
 * computational medical imaging and quantitative ultrasound (e.g. liver, breast, nerve)
 * transfer learning in deep neural networks
-* implicit neural representations
+* representation learning, implicit neural representations
 * computer vision, vision-language models and video understanding

 # For Students

 A beginning is a very delicate time...
 I am always open to working with motivated students.
-If you are interested in an internship or working on a thesis related to neural networks or biomedical image analysis, feel free to reach out! :)
+If you are interested in an internship or working on a thesis related to neural networks or biomedical image analysis, feel free to reach out!